multimediaeval/multimediaeval.github.io/_editions/2020/tasks/memorability.md

 * Jon Chamberlain, University of Essex, UK

 #### Task Schedule
-* XX July: Data release <!-- # Replace XX with your date.
+* 31 July: Data release <!-- # Replace XX with your date.
 Latest possible is 31 July-->
-* XX October: Runs due <!-- # Replace XX with your date.
+* 15 October: Runs due <!-- # Replace XX with your date.
 Latest possible is 31 October-->
 * 15 November: Results returned  <!-- Fixed.
 Please do not change-->
 * 30 November: Working notes paper  <!-- Fixed.
 Please do not change-->
 * Early December: MediaEval 2020 Workshop <!-- Fixed.
 Please do not change-->